+KDCFS KEY STRENGTHS KDCFS KEY WEAKNESSES

+Human Resources Human Resources

-KDCFS KEY STRENGTHS KDCFS KEY WEAKNESSES KDCFS KEY STRENGTHS Human Resources Society Board members are volunteers and residents of Kaslo & District (7 elected by general membership; 2 appointed).
+Society Board members are volunteers and residents of Kaslo & District (7 elected by general membership; 2 appointed).
 Therefore, significant concern about the community forest, and commit their time and skills.
-Woodlands managers (2) KDCFS KEY WEAKNESSES Human Resources Board members skills and experience can vary considerably over time as volunteers serving 2-year terms.
-As a "citizen's board" difficult to assure level of decisionmaking and management competence needed for an organization w/ complex woodiands managers (2) are professionally trained w/ considerable experience.
-Membership is open to all Kaslo & Area D residents, a strength, since members do not benefit financially from the Society it likely attracts people who are concerned about the community forest and its role in K&A, and will participate in the Society to achieve its mission. mission (especially equitable community development along w/ producing & selling forest products and services into competitive markets). • Membership varies through time in size and interests.
-Financial Resources Financial Resources • Society has funds to maintain operations for 3 to 4 years. (approx. \$800,000 Current funds considered by some members as insufficient for new, experimental or w/ \$250,000 set aside for silviculture and \$85,000 for water damage selfinsurance).
+Woodlands managers (2) are professionally trained w/ considerable experience.
+Membership is open to all Kaslo & Area D residents, a strength, since members do not benefit financially from the Society it likely attracts people who are concerned about the community forest and its role in K&A, and will participate in the Society to achieve its mission.
+Board members skills and experience can vary considerably over time as volunteers serving 2-year terms.
+As a "citizen's board" difficult to assure level of decision-making and management competence needed for an organization w/ complex mission (especially equitable community development along w/ producing & selling forest products and services into competitive markets).
+Membership varies through time in size and interests.

+Financial Resources Financial Resources

+• Society has funds to maintain operations for 3 to 4 years. (approx. \$800,000 Current funds considered by some members as insufficient for new, experimental or